Skip to content

 Display name for the thread.
 Maximum 200 characters.
 Can be set manually or generated using the Generate AI Name endpoint.

-visibleInUi boolean optional · Defaults to true
+visible_in_ui boolean optional · Defaults to true

 Whether this thread should be visible in the user interface.
 Requires Bearer token authentication to modify.

-messageCount integer required
+message_count integer required

 The total number of messages in this thread.
 Updated automatically when messages are added or removed.